webmachine/webmachine-ruby/README.md

 * Most callbacks can interrupt the decision flow by returning an integer response code.
 You generally only want to do this when new information comes to light, requiring a modification of the response.
-* Supports WEBrick and Mongrel (1.2pre+), and a Rack shim.
+* Supports WEBrick, Reel, HTTPkit, and a Rack shim.
 Other host servers are being investigated.
 * Streaming/chunked response bodies are permitted as Enumerables, Procs, or Fibers!